 - We are very familiar with the handling of highly sensitive data, especially in a governmental environment

-- We are daily confronted with the challenges of technology, security technology, science and research
+- We are confronted daily with the challenges of technology, security technology, science, and research

 - Research projects and the use of cutting edge technologies enable us to assess future risks and attack vectors at an early stage

 - Our experts hold industry leading and well recognized certificates in all areas of IT-Security and Penetration Testing